microsoft/vasim/README.md

 ## Getting started

-* We have a [notebook](examples/using_vasim.ipynb) that shows how to get started simulating your data traces and tuning parameters.
-You will need (1) a data csv file, (2) an autoscaling algorithm that you write (or use one of the provided dummy ones), and (3) a metadata.json file of parameters.
+Our documentation and working example is in our [notebook](examples/using_vasim.ipynb) that shows how to get started simulating your data traces and tuning parameters.
+Our example provides the 3 things needed to run VASim: (1) a data csv file, (2) an autoscaling algorithm, and (3) a metadata.json file of parameters.
 Details of all of these can be found in the notebook.

+Addtionally:

 * Within each folder, there is a README explaining the code.
   * [simulator](simulator/README.md)